wqrao/esophageal-microbiota/README.md

-# These files is about esophageal microbiota in esophageal squamous cell carcinoma
+# These files provide information of esophageal microbiota in adjacent tissue of esophageal squamous cell carcinoma.
+# All data were analysed by QIIME2(2019.4).